Government digital standards catalogue

 - Digital standards catalogue status – descriptions of the status values and when to apply these to the standards.

-- Managing changes to the digital standards catalogue – the 3 steps for managing the digital standards in the catalogue.
+- Make changes to the digital standards catalogue – the 3 steps for managing the digital standards in the catalogue.